 Pick the basil leaves from the stalks, finely chop the stalks and set aside the basil leaves which you can also roughly chop or tear.

-Put a saucepan on a medium heat and add 1 tablespoon of olive oil and the onion, then cook for around 7 minutes, or until soft and lightly golden.
+Put a saucepan on a medium heat and add 1 tablespoon of olive oil and the onion and garlic.
+Cook for around 7 minutes, or until soft and lightly golden.

-Stir in the garlic and basil stalks for a few minutes, then add the fresh or tinned tomatoes and the vinegar.
+Stir in the basil stalks for a few minutes, then add the fresh or tinned tomatoes and the vinegar.

 Season with a tiny pinch of salt and pepper, then continue to simmer for around 15-20 minutes, stirring occasionally.